This post may contain affiliate links.

 If you’ve done any research at all on lithium-ion batteries, you would have undoubtedly discovered a limitation.
 Most lithium batteries generally will not accept a charge in temperatures below freezing.
 For example, the Battle Born Batteries we installed in our motorhome in 2018 have internal protections that will not allow charging if the temperature drops below 25 degrees Fahrenheit (approx. minus 4 Celsius).
 Further, they will not resume the ability to charge until the battery temperature exceeds 32 degrees (Zero degrees Celsius).

 With this limitation in mind, some consumers have understandably – but incorrectly – come to the conclusion that lead acid batteries perform better in cold temperatures.
-In this latest study, just released in a detailed white paper by Battle Born Batteries, LiFePO4 lithium batteries dramatically outperformed a similarly sized bank of lead acid AGM batteries.
+In this study, released in a detailed white paper by Battle Born Batteries, LiFePO4 lithium batteries dramatically outperformed a similarly sized bank of lead acid AGM batteries.

 The experiment – and subsequent white paper report – were produced to answer two of the most common questions Battle Born Batteries reported being asked about lithium battery performance, being: